 A fun way to experience Mission Bay is aboard the Bahia Belle.
 It’s a Mississippi-style, turn-of-the-century sternwheeler docked at Bahia Resort Hotel.

-The sternwheeler is three stories tall with an observation deck offering epic views of the bay.
+The sternwheeler is three stories tall and has an observation deck that offers epic views of the bay.
 It cruises Mission Bay between Bahia Resort and Catamaran Resort Hotel and Spa in Sail Bay.

-You can choose Champagne brunch, lunch, dinner, sunset family cruises, or after dark adults-only cruises.
-Bahia Belle cruises are complimentary for Bahia and Catamaran resort guests (food and beverages are extra).
+Bahia Belle cruises are discounted for Bahia and Catamaran resort guests (food and beverages are extra).

 Have Drinks and a Meal at Covewood